antonysam/Hive-customer-Usecase/README.md

 > row format delimited by '|'
 > stored as textfile;

-loading the data to hive will change the delimiter of the raw file as per the client requirement i.e '|'
+before loading the data to hive, will change the delimiter of the raw file as per the client requirement i.e '|'
 $ cat /home/hduser/hive/data/custs| tr -s ',' '|' > /home/hduser/hive/custs_transf

 loading the data into hive from linux landing pad